 Then, you just need a OneNote OCR alternative.

-Cisdem PDF OCR Converter, is a dedicated mac ocr converter to convert native and scanned PDF, even images to about 16 formats, including but not limited to Word, Excel, ePub, Text, PPTX, HTML… with original file quality retained.
+Cisdem PDF OCR Converter, is a dedicated mac ocr converter to convert native and scanned PDF, even images to 15+ formats, including but not limited to Word, Excel, ePub, Text, PPTX, HTML… with original file quality retained.
 Many users choose Cisdem PDF Converter OCR due to its versatility to convert all kinds of documents in high quality.